icyTan/portfolio2019/src/pages/best.md

 This **why** informed the space, shape, movement, and colours we picked for the Vibrant Communities and Urban Action art directions.
 To explore these however we curated two moodboards for each art direction to better align our sense and clients sense of these two art directions together.

 ![Left moodboard is for Vibrant Communities, Right moodboard is for Urban Action](../images/best/1__iBfQPhB02__meEC__AZpf1bw.png)
-Left moodboard is for Vibrant Communities, Right moodboard is for Urban Action

 The moodboards for each art direction explored some of the colours, space, shapes, and movement flows that we wanted users to get a sense of.
 From these as well as the design inceptions we could make style tiles for each art direction.

-![Vibrant Communities Style Tile](../images/best/1__YrgXmwBayYb05Ev3Nr8bwQ.png) Vibrant Communities Style Tile
+![Vibrant Communities Style Tile](../images/best/1__YrgXmwBayYb05Ev3Nr8bwQ.png)

 The Vibrant Communities style was designed to be **fun and playful**, with overlaid cutouts like an old paper collage.
 We chose fully rounded corners on clickable visual elements to feel friendly and the least hostile.
 The typeface Neutraface was picked for it’s novel history and vintage inspirations.

-![Urban Action Style Tile](../images/best/1____dPrtyBfsHDv0NSOBYLCQA.png) Urban Action Style Tile
+![Urban Action Style Tile](../images/best/1____dPrtyBfsHDv0NSOBYLCQA.png)

 The Urban Action style was designed to be **modern and bold**, with more nature related colours such as green and blue.
 We chose slightly rounded corners for square elements to feel less sharp and hostile.